Q:

 5. Destructive Distillation of Acetates

-The destructive distillation of calcium acetate was historically one of the earliest methods used for the preparation of acetone.
-Though largely obsolete today, it is worth mentioning for its historical significance.
+The destructive distillation of calcium acetate was historically one of the earliest methods applied to the preparation of acetone.
+But Though largely obsolete today, it's worth mentioning to its historical signifiis able toce.
+Process Overview:

 Cancel submit